Anthrobotics/anthro-docs/docs/getting started/roles & positions.md

 ### Hardware Engineers & Technologists

-***Those experienced in mechanical engineering, who love working with mechanical systems and mechatronics.***
+***Those who are experienced in mechanical engineering, who love working with mechanical systems and mechatronics.***

 For related ongoing tasks, see the [Tasks](tasks.md) page.

 ### Software Engineers & Technologists

-***Those experienced in software engineering, who love working with software, firmware, and embedded systems.***
+***Those who are experienced in software engineering, who love working with software, firmware, and embedded systems.***

 For related ongoing tasks, see the [Tasks](tasks.md) page.

 ### AI & ML Engineers + Technologists

-***Experienced in AI & ML research?
-Want to build embodied synthetic intelligence (SI)?
-Join our SI team!***
+***Those who are experienced in AI & ML research, who want to build true embodied synthetic intelligence (SI).***

 For related ongoing tasks, see the [Tasks](tasks.md) page.

 ### Roboticists

-***Experienced in working with robots?
-Want to be part of building the next evolution in humanity?
-Join our team!***
+***Those experienced in working with robots, who want to take part in building the next step in human evolution.***

 For related ongoing tasks, see the [Tasks](tasks.md) page.

 ### Hobbyists & Hackers

-***Do you have experience in tinkering with mechatronics or robotics projects?
-Love hacking things?
-Love building and breaking things even more?
-Want to be part of the biggest project of your life?
-Join our team!***
+***Those who have experience in tinkering with mechatronics or robotics projects, and love hacking things.***

 For related ongoing tasks, see the [Tasks](tasks.md) page.

 ### Nanosystems Engineers & Technologists

-***Have experience in the nanotechnology field and want to apply it to humanoid robotics?
-Join our nanosystems team!***
+***Those who have experience in the nanotechnology field and want to apply it to building cutting-edge humanoid robots.***

 For related ongoing tasks, see the [Tasks](tasks.md) page.

 ### Electronics Engineers & Technologists

-***Experienced in working with electronics?
-Familiar with PCB design and assembly?
-Join our electronics team!***
+***Those who are experienced in working with electronics, and are familiar with PCB design and assembly.***

 For related ongoing tasks, see the [Tasks](tasks.md) page.

 ### Electrical Engineers & Technologists

-***Experienced in electrical work or power engineering?
-We need your expertise!***
+***Those who are experienced in electrical work or power engineering.***

 For related ongoing tasks, see the [Tasks](tasks.md) page.

 ### Motor & Drive System Techs

-***Are you experienced in motor or actuator design?
-Want to build the world's safest and most capable robots?
-Join our team!***
+***Those that are experienced in motor or actuator design, and want to build the world's safest and most capable robots?***

 ### Sculptors